Trams in Istanbul (1871-1966): History

-Trolleybuses service started well, but due to their needed continuous high investment and maintenance, they were not affordable to transport authority either, and trolleybus service survived only 23 years.
+The trolleybus system started out well, but due to the vehicles' needed continuous high investment and maintenance, they were not affordable to the transport authority either, and trolleybus service survived only 22 years.

 After closing the tram network in mid-1960s, it was believed that by removing the old-fashioned obstacle to smooth city traveling, the city would be able to move faster than before, but this belief was proven to be false in the following years.
 The uncontrolled increase in petrol-based vehicles like buses, taxis, and private cars began to choke the streets of Istanbul.
 For being situated mostly in Asia, Turkey suffered by many problems common to developing countries, including pollution, traffic jams, illegal migration, low literacy and increasing population, etc. Increasing population led to the increasing urbanization of Istanbul, which spawned increasing motor vehicles, increasing air and noise pollution, and increasing traffic jams and smog.
 The city eventually became slower than pre-tram closure era.
 From 1970 onwards, all this problems grew rapidly, and by the mid-1980s people of Istanbul realized that the failure to control motor vehicles, and the closure of tram network, was a great mistake.
 Many cities around the world like Tunis, Buenos Aires, etc., also realized this error and, like them, Istanbul also planned for the return of the tram.

 As an experiment, Istanbul first opened a heritage tramline at European side in 1990.
 Due to its increasing popularity, a modern tramline was opened in 1992, also at European side.
 Another heritage tramline opened in 2003 but this time on the Asian side, and another modern tramline opened in 2007.